Dynasty Tactics

-Dynasty Tactics (三國志戦記, Sangokushi Senki in Japan) is a strategy game for the Sony PlayStation 2.
+Dynasty Tactics (三國志戦記, Sangokushi Senki in Japan) is a strategy game developed and published by Koei for the Sony PlayStation 2.
 The title is set during the Three Kingdoms era and takes place after the Yellow Turban Rebellion and Dong Zhuo's death.
 The gameplay uses elements from Koei's in depth turn based system in the Romance of the Three Kingdoms series.

 While the Dynasty Warriors series is a contemporary interpretation of the setting, the mood in Dynasty Tactics is archaic and gritty, closer to the tone set in the novel.
 The players can choose to roughly follow events from the epic or dramatically diverge from it.

 The game was followed by a sequel in 2003.

 Gameplay

 The game is basically separated into two different phases: the planning stage (or turns) and battles.
 Turns occur on a bird's eye map of the area with color coded cities to differentiate the rulers of each section of the land.
 Each ruler is assigned a capital which will serve as their base of operations; if it falls, the lord of the land will be overthrown.
 From there, they can decide to check on their armies, search for civilians who will join their cause, or assign envoys to recruit men and spy on the enemy.
 If a ruler has enough spare officers, he can also create another army to fortify their land's defenses.
 Additionally, cities with no alignment can be effortlessly claimed if the player places an army on it.

 Each segment of the story has set objectives with a number of turns given to decide how to complete it.
 Objectives are basically stepping stones for the ruler's motivation and method of conquest.
 For instance, Liu Bei can forge an alliance with Lu Bu or declare war on him instead.
 The ultimate goal of the game is to unite the land under one ruler but the method of doing so is up to the player.

 Battles take place on a grid map system and are often limited to 30 days (or 30 turns).
 Only two forces can fight at one time and each side is allowed two armies (or eight units) in one battle.
 Envoys with the Spy skill can also participate in battle.
 Armies are composed of one commander, one strategist, and two other officers.
 When two allied armies are on the field, the commander with the highest leadership is designated as their side's main commander in battle.
 Strategists are the ones who set army formations and assist their army with a Trump action, a random event which can turn the tide of battle.
 Like many other strategy games, battles are won when the leading enemy commander is forced to flee.